Day Nursery Centre History

 1954 Corporate name changed to Day Nursery Centre by Supplementary letters, Patent, dated November 12, 1954.

-1963 The first public financial support granted under the Social Allowance Act.
+1963 The first public financial support was granted under the Social Allowance Act.

 1968 Day Nursery Centre became eligible for financial assistance under the Canadian Assistance Plan in October.